What is Lumina Foundation?

 No, Lumina does not give scholarships.
 Lumina supports its mission in a very targeted way: all of the Foundation’s resources are focused on system-level change that can lead to large-scale impact.
 Lumina believes that education, specifically higher education, provides the basis for individual opportunity, economic vitality and social stability.
 With its partners, both grantees and contractors, Lumina strives to meet workforce demands and close gaps in attainment for groups not historically well-served by higher education.
-For more information on Lumina’s grant-making process.
+Read about Lumina’s grant-making process.

 Please visit our Grantee FAQ document.

 Each year, every private foundation must make eligible charitable expenditures that equal or exceed approximately 5 percent of the value of its endowment.

 Because the Lumina Foundation is a tax-exempt private foundation formed for public purposes, the Foundation believes it has an obligation to operate in a transparent manner.
 We publish information about finances, grantmaking programs, operations, and compliance with applicable tax requirements on the disclosures page of our website.
 See IRS rules on private foundations’ tax status.

 In accordance with section 4945 of the Internal Revenue Code and Treasury regulations Section 53.4945, Lumina is prohibited from using funds for lobbying.
 All of the Foundation’s policy and advocacy work is implemented in accordance with the requirements outlined in the Code and related Treasury regulations.
 Lumina’s work focuses on non-partisan research and analysis.

-Each year, Lumina produces an annual report entitled, Stronger Nation, to specifically track progress toward the nation’s 60% attainment goal.
+Lumina publishes A Stronger Nation, to specifically track progress toward the nation’s 60% attainment goal.
 This report is from a national perspective, and also includes data for the nation’s largest metro areas, each of the 50 states, and data even down to the county level.